MAJOR-PROJECT-GROUP-8/MAJOR-PROJECT/README.md

 (Sikkim Manipal Institute of Technology, Majitar, East Sikkim)

         WORK UPDATE
-We defined the architecture of the model.
+1) We defined the architecture of the model.

-We trained our model on the training set.
+2) We trained our model on the training set.

-We used CNN models which can do image classification better than humans.
+3) We used CNN models which can do image classification.

-We created our survey paper
+4) We created our survey paper

 NOTE: